ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Revised rules for the AS to assign session ID values.

 * Added explicit validation of AUTH_CRED_C at AS.

+* "edhoc_info" on in AS-to-C response for first token in a series.

 * Defined parameters for the EDHOC_Information object: